daniel-broadhead/ddi-predictor/README.md

 ## What it does

-Given two drug names, the model predicts which of 54 clinically distinct interaction types is most likely between them (e.g. *"may increase the anticoagulant activities of"*), along with the specific molecular features that drove that prediction.
+Given two drug names, the model predicts which of 54 clinically distinct interaction types is most likely between them (e.g. *"may increase the anticoagulant activities of"*), along with the underlying fingerprint features driving that prediction, via SHAP-style attribution.

 Try it: [live demo link — add once deployed to Hugging Face Spaces]